 - Red Sage—A study found that red sage is an effective antioxidant and helps protect the lining of blood vessels from injury when oxygen is temporarily cut off and then resumed.
 For people with COPD who experience low blood oxygen levels, red sage could offer some protection.

-Stem Cell Therapy to Promote Healing
+Cellular Therapy to Promote Healing